cds-snc/gcds-docs/src/en/components/stepper/use-case.md

 ## Problems steppers solve

-Use a stepper for a logical sequence split over three or more pages to:
+Use a stepper for a logical sequence split over more than one page to:

 - Show a person which step they're on in a process, like in a multi-step form.
 - Make the structure of a path clear by showing the total number of steps.
-- Providing a landmark so a person can get situated and track their progress.

 <article class="bg-full-width bg-primary text-light pt-500 pb-400 my-500">
   <h2 class="mt-0 mb-400">Related components</h2>